SachaPaquette/DiscordBot/README.md

 - /resume: Resume the current song.
 - /shuffle: Shuffle the queue.
 - /lyrics: Display the lyrics of the current song.
-- /userinfo <member>: Display user information.
+- /userinfo &lt;member&gt;: Display user information.
-- /gamble <amount>: Gamble your money.
+- /gamble &lt;amount&gt;: Gamble your money.
 - /leaderboard: Display the leaderboard.
 - /rank: Display your rank.
 - /work: Work to earn money.
 - /balance: Display your bank balance.
-- /slots <bet>: Play the slots.
+- /slots &lt;bet&gt;: Play the slots.
 - /case: Open a Counter-Strike case.
+- /sticker: Open a Counter-Strike capsule of stickers.
+- /blackjack: Play a game of blackjack.
+- /stocks &lt;option&gt; : Buy or sell a stock.
+- /portfolio: Display your stocks owned.

 ## Dependencies